Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: Experiments

 \paragraph{Inpainting} In the second experiment, we tested RVGP's ability to inpaint whole vector field regions containing singularities.
 This experiment is more challenging than classical inpainting because it requires our method to infer the smoothest topologically consistent vector field.
-To this end, we masked off the vortex singularity and used the remaining points to train RVGP consisting of a positional encoding of the manifold based on graph Laplacian eigenvectors.
-For comparison, we also trained a radial basis function kernel that treats vector entries independently.
-We found that vectors predicted by RVGP closely followed the mesh surface, aligned with the training set on the mask boundary and smoothly resolved the singularity by gradually reducing the vector amplitudes to zero.
-By contrast, the RBF kernel did not produce vectors with smooth transitions on the mask boundary and often protruded from the mesh surface.
-This example thus shows that the connection Laplacian positional encoding with vector field kernel provides sufficient regularity to learn vector fields over complex shapes.
+To this end, we masked off the vortex singularity and used the remaining points to train RVGP.
+We found that vectors predicted by RVGP closely followed the mesh surface, aligned with the training set on the mask boundary and smoothly resolved the singularity by gradually reducing the vector amplitudes to zero (Fig. \ref{fig:bunny}D).
+By contrast, the RBF kernel did not produce vectors with smooth transitions on the mask boundary and often protruded from the mesh surface, showing that vectors treated as independent scalar fields do not capture the geometry of the tangent spaces.
+Thus, the connection Laplacian positional encoding provides sufficient regularity to learn vector fields over complex shapes.